ROCm/MIVisionX/amd_openvx_extensions/amd_media/README.md

 ### Example 2: decode video with runvx using hardware decoder

-Following is an example gdf to decode 1 video stream using hardware and decoded images will be written to output.yuv file
+Following is an example gdf to encode 1 video stream using hardware and decoded images will be written to output.yuv file

 ```
 import vx_amd_media